-W. Future Adoption of GASB Statements
+W. Current Adoption of GASB Statements

-Effective for the period ending June 30, 2023, the Fund will adopt GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which improves financial reporting by addressing issues related to public-private and public-public partnership arrangements.
-The Commission does not expect a material impact on the Fund's financial statements as a result of adopting this statement.
+Effective for the period ending June 30, 2023, the Fund adopted GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which improves financial reporting by addressing issues related to public-private and public-public partnership arrangements.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

-Effective for the period ending June 30, 2023, the Fund will adopt GASB Statement No. 96, Subscription-Based Information Technology Arrangements, which provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
-The Commission has not yet determined the impact on the Fund's financial statements as a result of adopting this statement.
+Effective for the period ending June 30, 2023, the Fund adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements, which provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

-Effective for the period ending June 30, 2022, the Fund will adopt GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, which:
+Effective for the period ending June 30, 2023, the Fund adopted GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, which:

-- increases consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform; - 2) mitigates costs associated with the reporting of certain defined contribution pension plans, defined contribution OPEB plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units in fiduciary fund financial statements; and, - 3) enhances the relevance, consistency, and comparability of the accounting and financial reporting for Section 457 deferred compensation plans that meet the definition of a pension plan and for benefits provided through those plans.
+1) increases consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform;

+- 2) mitigates costs associated with the reporting of certain defined contribution pension plans, defined contribution OPEB plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units in fiduciary fund financial statements; and, - 3) enhances the relevance, consistency, and comparability of the accounting and financial reporting for Section 457 deferred compensation plans that meet the definition of a pension plan and for benefits provided through those plans.